Jeunese/jeunese.github.io/docs/docs-as-code.md

 |Markdownlint |An extension for **VSCode** that automatically checks content style based on its library of rules, flagging anything that requires attention.
 This extension can be modified to create exceptions to the Markdown rules. |
 |Visual Studio Code (VSC*ode*, not to be confused with VSC) | A free text and source code editor for building and debugging web and cloud applications.|

-> **Notes on Markdown:**
+> **Why use Markdown for technical documentation?**
 >
 > Markdown isn't the only kind of static data that an SSG can convert to HTML.
 The data could also be JSON, yml, images, or any other kind of static data file.
 But Markdown is the most widely used and lightweight markup language and has a very clean syntax.
 >
-> However, there's no formal standard for Markdown –– Markdown comes in many "flavours", one of the most popular of which, is GFM.
+> There's no formal standard for Markdown –– Markdown comes in many "flavours", one of the most popular of which, is GFM.
 In 2017, GitHub released a formal specification for GFM, which is emerging as an industry standard for Markdown, and has a growing list of tools that support it.

 ### Process